Introduction to Flying Sites in the Southwest

 Dry Canyon is our most consistently good site.
 It is a better hang gliding than paragliding site because of the intense thermals that drift up the canyon.
 The PG launch at Dry is a 15 minute hike south of the main HG launch.
 The downside of Dry is that it is minimum of 40 minutes to drive to launch.

-If winds are east: We suggest the East Potrillo Mountains, Mt.
-Riley, and Anapra.
+If winds are east: We suggest Anapra.
 Anapra can be driven to but a guide is necessary as we have to pass through private land to get to launch.
 Alternately, if you drive to the LZ out in front, you can hike up the hill and will not have to pass through private land.
-Mt.
-Riley is a spectacular site but it is a 40 minute hike for pilots who are in good shape – it is a true “hike ‘n fly”.
-The East Potrillo Mountains involve a short hike of about 15 minutes to Torrey Paso or you can drive to the BC launch at the southern end.

 If winds are southwesterly or west: Kilbourne Hole maar works well.
-Agave Hill is a 12 minute hike and Lee’s Lookout is about the same.
+Agave Hill is a 12 minute hike.
 Agave has a safer launch but does not work as well when winds are light.
 Lee's is virtually guaranteed getting up and out in the Franklins if you can get off launch safely.
 Mt.
 Riley is workable with winds from north to east to southwest.
 Southeast is best.

-If the winds are weak to moderate from any direction: North Mt.
-Franklin is a 2.5 hour hike to the top but if conditions are weak everywhere, it is a guaranteed flight with a tremendous view and the ability to stay up until dark (even in weak conditions) because of thermals merging southwest of the peak.
+If the winds are weak to moderate from any direction: Nelsons is a 40 minute hike to the top but if conditions are weak everywhere, it is a guaranteed flight with a tremendous view and the ability to stay up until dark (even in weak conditions) because of thermals merging southwest of the peak.
 Always check winds aloft at 9K’ to be sure that they are under 18 mph in order to safely launch!

 We ask that all visiting pilots donate a few bucks to the RGSA to help us keep our sites safe and accessible.
 Thanks so much!